andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 --

 * One bounded context contains multiple sub-(supporting) domains
-* There are dependencies everywhere!
+* There are dependencies everywhere.
+Note upstream vs downstream dependencies.
+These are communication bottlenecks.

 ---